 1. IN COMPLIANCE.
-The highest 12-month rolling total amount of LFG fed to FGICENGINES9-14 was 0.86 billion cubic feet for the 12-month rolling time period ending June 2016, demonstrating compliance with the permit limit of 1.13 billion cubic feet of LFG per 12-month rolling time period.
-The 12-month rolling total amount of LFG fed to FGICENGINES9-14 through May 2018 was 0.73 billion cubic feet.
+The highest 12-month rolling total amount of LFG fed to FGICENGINES9-14 was 0.85 billion cubic feet for the 12-month rolling time period ending April 2019, demonstrating compliance with the permit limit of 1.13 billion cubic feet of LFG per 12-month rolling time period.